Warren Buffett's stock screening criteria

 What are Warren Buffett's stock screening criteria?

-Buffett looks for a business with a durable competitive advantage (an economic moat), high and consistent returns on capital, low debt, honest and capable management, and a business simple enough to understand — then he insists on buying it for less than it's worth.
+Buffett looks for a business with a durable competitive advantage, an economic moat, plus high and consistent returns on capital, low debt, honest and capable management, and a business simple enough to understand.
+Then he insists on buying it for less than it is worth.
 In numbers, that often means sustained return on invested capital and equity above roughly 15%, debt low enough to repay in about three years of earnings, and a price well below intrinsic value.
+The ordering is the part most people skip.
+Quality comes first and price comes last.
+A cheap price on a business with deteriorating returns is not a bargain, it is a slower loss.
+Note also that the numeric bars are interpretations of his writing rather than a published checklist.
+He has never released one, and the spirit of the criteria travels better than the exact figures do.

 Does Warren Buffett use a stock screener?